Organic Food vs Non-Organic Food: The Complete Guide to Strategic Buying Decisions (Safety, Cost, & Impact) ✨

 These fruits and vegetables consistently carry the lowest detectable pesticide residues.
 They have naturally tough peels or growing conditions that minimize exposure.
 When you choose conventional items from this list, you are practicing strategic savings without compromising safety.

-💰 The 2025 Clean Fifteen: Conventional & Safe! ✅
+✅ The 2025 Clean Fifteen List: Buy Conventional & Save! 💰

-Kiwi 🥝 Fuzzy skin provides protection.
+15. Kiwi 🥝 Fuzzy skin provides protection, and overall residue levels are minimal.

 Meat and Dairy: Antibiotics and Hormones